 Picture taken in Mercer County, 2019

 Teaching is an important part of my academic life.
-I have a diverse range of teaching experience which comes from having taught my own courses at the University of Pennsylvania, at Garden State Youth Correctional Facility, and at Princeton University.
+I have taught my own courses at the University of Pennsylvania, at Garden State Youth Correctional Facility, and at Princeton University.

 Since Spring 2019 I have helped pilot an outreach program for local High Schools run by Princeton’s Department of Philosophy.
 As a member of the original organizational committee, I was very excited to launch our first classes in Spring 2020 at Community House.
 Since the start of the COVID-19 pandemic, we have been working towards offering free after-school programs with our community partners at Princeton Mutual Aid.